Drohobych: History

 Drohobych received Magdeburg rights some time in the 15th century (sources differ as to the exact year, some giving 1422 or 1460, or 1496 but in 1506 the rights were confirmed by King Alexander the Jagiellonian).
 The salt industry was significant in the fourteenth to sixteenth centuries.

 From the early seventeenth century, a Ukrainian Catholic brotherhood existed in the city.
 In 1648, during the Khmelnytsky Uprising, the Cossacks stormed the city and its cathedral.
 Most of the local Poles, as well as the Greek Catholics and the Jews, were murdered at the time, while some managed to survive in the Bell tower not taken in the raid.
 The 1772 partition of Poland gave the city to the Habsburg monarchy.
 In the 19th century, significant oil resources were discovered in the area, making the city an important center of the oil and natural gas industries.

-After the World War I, the area became part of the short-lived independent West Ukrainian People's Republic (Zakhidnoukrayins’ka Narodna Respublika; ZUNR).
-The ZUNR was taken over by the Second Polish Republic in the event of Polish–Ukrainian War and Drohobych became part of the Lwów Voivodeship in 1919.
+After World War I, the area became part of the short-lived independent West Ukrainian People's Republic (ZUNR).
+The ZUNR was taken over by the Second Polish Republic after the Polish–Ukrainian War and Drohobych became part of the Lwów Voivodeship in 1919.
 In 1928 the still extant Ukrainian private gymnasium (academically oriented secondary school) opened in the center of the city.
 The population reached some 40,000 in the late 1920s, and its oil refinery at Polmin became one of the biggest in Europe, employing 800 people.
 Numerous visitors came there to view the wooden Greek Catholic churches, among them the Church of St. Yur, which was regarded as the most beautiful such construction in the Second Polish Republic, with frescoes from 1691.
 Drohobych was also a major sports center (see: Junak Drohobycz).